Equity & Anti-Racism

 The library’s Collection Strategy Statement reflects the diverse needs of the Oak Park community, and states “through our collections—in all available formats—we work to facilitate equitable experiences for engagement, education, and inspiration.
 It is our intention that collections—as curated content—have measurable impact on the community.”
 The library’s programming goals align with the strategic plan to prioritize anti-racism programs, community needs, and interests.

-We work with a cross-section of stakeholders (administrators, staff, patrons, board representation, and young adults) who work together to develop new protocols that shape the library’s strategic direction, plans, and policies.
+We work with a cross-section of stakeholders (administrators, staff, patrons, and board representation) who collaborate to help shape library plans and policies.
 These individuals meet regularly as members of the library’s Anti-Racism Advisory Team.

 • Aaron Alonzo, Manager of Public Safety, Oak Park Public Library

-• Chibuike Enyia, Manager of Community Engagement, Oak Park Public Library
+• Chibuike Enyia, Manager of Community Engagement, Oak Park Public Library; Village of Oak Park Trustee

 • Juanta Griffin, Multicultural Learning Coordinator, Oak Park Public Library